Underride Accident Attorneys in Virginia

 We at GibsonSingleton Virginia Injury Attorneys urge all trucking companies and independent truck driver-owners to install on any older model trailers a safety feature called an ICC bar to help stop these senseless accidents and resulting injuries.
 The ICC bar has been mandatory for decades, but the older trailers are exempt.
 And there is no requirement for bars on the sides of trailers.

 If you’ve been injured or lost a loved one in an underride accident, you may have grounds for a personal injury or wrongful death claim.
-For a free consultation with our Virginia truck accident lawyers at GibsonSingleton Virginia Injury Attorneys, please call (804) 413-6777.
+For a free consultation with our Virginia truck wreck lawyers at GibsonSingleton Virginia Injury Attorneys, please call (804) 413-6777.

 Can ICC bars stop underride accidents?